momachess/racing/README.md

 # racing
-Racing Simulation win NN and GA.
+Racing Simulation with NN and GA.
 Coded by Codex